marcuskeenan/Catalog/README.md

 **Windows Note:** The Installer may ask you to grant network permissions to Vagrant or make a firewall exception.
 Be sure to allow this.

-# Get the VM Configuration
+# Get the Udacity fullstack-nanodegree-vm Configuration

 **Windows:** Use the Git Bash program (installed with Git) to get a Unix-style terminal.
 **Other systems:** Use your favorite terminal program.